nlitsme/vimdecrypt/README.md

 You can also use a word generator like [John the Ripper](http://www.openwall.com/john/), and pipe the wordlist to stdin of `vimdecrypt.py`, and specify `-` for the wordlist.

+For bruteforce cracking you need some kind of heuristic to tell if the decryption was successful.
+Since encrypted data will generally compress really badly, while text compresses very well, this is what i test against in `vimdecrypt`.

 TODO